Learn how to create powerful seascape images in an afternoon shooting session with me on the coast. This is my most popular class.

 A general understanding of operating your camera in manual mode is helpful, but not a requirement for this class (we can start from the very beginning or get right to shooting).

-These private sessions are $300 per person and last 3-4 hours.
+These private classes are $300 per person and last up to 3 hours.
+(Extended sessions can be arranged for a fee of $100 per additional hour.)
 We will meet in a location of your choice (or mine if you prefer), taking into consideration seasonal conditions, weather, tide and time of day.
 I typically begin these classes 2 hours before sunset and shoot until about an hour after the sun crosses the horizon.

 • Any DSLR camera with a manual mode.
 Bring extra batteries and memory cards.